ipshipyard/ipfs-deploy-action/README.md

 # Deploy to IPFS Action

 This GitHub Action automates the deployment of static sites to IPFS using [CAR files](https://docs.ipfs.tech/concepts/glossary/#car).
-It pins to [Storacha](https://storacha.network) and optionally to [Pinata](https://pinata.cloud).
+It pins to either Kubo, IPFS Cluster, or [Storacha](https://storacha.network), as well as supporting additional pinning to [Pinata](https://pinata.cloud).
 The action will automatically create a preview link and update your PR/commit status with the deployment information.

 This action is built and maintained by [Interplanetary Shipyard](http://ipshipyard.com/).
 <a href="http://ipshipyard.com/"><img align="right" src="https://github.com/user-attachments/assets/39ed3504-bb71-47f6-9bf8-cb9a1698f272" /></a>